atlan-antillia/EfficientNet-Mammography/README.md

 <h3>
 <a id="1.2">1.2 Prepare DDSM_Images dataset</a>
 </h3>
- Please download Manmography dataset from the following web site:<br>
+ Please download Mammography dataset from the following web site:<br>
  <a href="https://data.mendeley.com/datasets/ywsbh3ndr8/5">Dataset of Breast mammography images with Masses (License:CC BY 4.0)</a><br>
  It contains the following three types dataset.<br>
  <pre>